Denperidge-Redpencil/Learning.md/README.md

+# Archival
+Pretty much all content in here has been imported to [my blog at redpencil.denperidge.com](https://redpencil.denperidge.com/all-of-the-categories/shadow-realm-archive/)!

 # Denperidge's Learning.md
 I'm learning new languages and frameworks!
 So I'm keeping notes on the things I've learned so I can have that to look back upon because memory and stuff.